A New Look at the Position Operator in Quantum Theory: Position operator in relativistic quantum mechanics

 For particles with spin these results are modified as follows.
 For a massive particle with spin $s$ the functions $\xi({\bf p})$ also depend on spin projections which can take $2s+1$ values $-s,-s+1,...s$.
 If ${\bf s}$ is the spin operator then the total angular momentum has an additional term ${\bf s}$ and the Lorentz boost operator has an additional term $({\bf s}\times{\bf p})/(\epsilon({\bf p})+m)$ (see e.g. Eq.
 (2.5) in Ref. \cite{current}).
 Hence corrections of the spin terms to the quantum numbers describing the angular momentum and the Lorentz boost do not exceed $s$.
 We assume as usual that in semiclassical approximation the quantum numbers characterizing the angular momentum and the Lorentz boost are much greater than unity and hence in this approximation spin effects can be neglected.
 For a massless particle with the spin $s$ the spin projections can take only values $-s$ and $s$ and those quantum numbers have the meaning of helicity.
 In this case the results for the representation operators can be obtained by taking the limit $m\to 0$ if the operators are written in the light front variables (see e.g. Eq.
 (25) in Ref. \cite{symm1401}).
 As a consequence, in semiclassical approximation the spin corrections in the massless case can be neglected as well.
 Hence for investigating the position operator we will neglect spin effects and will not explicitly write the dependence of wave functions on spin projections.

 In the above IRs the representation operators are Hermitian as it should be for operators corresponding to physical quantities.
 In standard theory (over complex numbers) such IRs of the Lie algebra can be extended to unitary IRs of the Poincare group.
+In particular, in the spinless case the unitary operator $U(\Lambda)$ corresponding to the Lorentz transformation $\Lambda$ acts in $H$ as (see e.g. Ref. \cite{current})

 In the literature elementary particles are described not only by such IRs but also by nonunitary representations induced from the Lorentz group \cite{Mensky}.
 Since the factor space of the Poincare group over the Lorentz group is Minkowski space, the elements of such representations are fields $\Psi(x)$ depending on four-vectors $x$ in Minkowski space and possibly on spin variables.
 Since those functions describe nonunitary representations, their probabilistic interpretation is problematic.
 The Pauli theorem \cite{Pauli2} states that for fields with an integer spin it is impossible to define a positive definite charge density and for fields with a half-integer spin it is impossible to define a positive definite energy density.

 Hence a problem arises whether such fields have a physical meaning.
-The answer is that after quantizing they become quantum fields defining the Hermitian operators $(M^{\mu\nu},P^{\mu})$ and the S-matrix for systems of quantum fields in quantum field theory (QFT).
-All those operators are given only in terms of integrals of local quantum fields and so the quantity $x$ is only an integration parameter (i.e. a problem of whether there are quantum operators corresponding to $x$ does not arise).
-So local quantum fields (in this situation even the term "local" is not clear) are only auxiliary tools for constructing physical operators and the S-matrix in QFT.
+The answer is that in QFT after quantizing they become quantum fields defining the stress-energy and angular momentum tensors.
+Then the Hermitian operators $P^{\mu}$ and $M^{\mu\nu}$ are defined by integrals of those tensors over a space-like hyperplane.
+So the quantity $x$ in local fields is only an integration parameter and a problem of whether there are quantum operators corresponding to $x$ does not arise.
+This is clear also from the fact that quantized fields are operators in Fock spaces describing systems with an infinite number of particles and hence $x$ does not refer to any specific particle.
+Therefore local quantum fields (in this situation even the term "local" is not clear) are only auxiliary tools for constructing physical operators in QFT.